tainacan/tainacan-wiki/dev/setup-local.md

-# Setting up your local environment
+# Seting up your local enviroment

 This document will run you through setting up your local environment and running the tests.
 If you haven't done it yet, please have a look at [key concepts](key-concepts.md) so you can have a better understanding of the project.